magistr-of-code/Figura-Inverse-Kinematics/README.md

 ## How to use:

 1. Initialize the API by doing ``` local InverseKinematics = require("InverseKinematics") ```
-2. Then create a new armature system by running ``` local armatureSystem = InverseKinematics:newArmatureSystem(pos,size,armatureLength) ``` where pos(Vector3), size(Integer) how many armatures are going to be in the system, armatureLength(Number) length of the each armature
+2. Then create a new armature system by running ``` local armatureSystem = InverseKinematics:newArmatureSystemOfSize(pos,size,armatureLength) ``` where pos(Vector3), size(Integer) how many armatures are going to be in the system, armatureLength(Number) length of the each armature
 ## Methods:
 ### Armature System Methods:
 * Create new armature system